rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Teams/help.md

 # Key Features

-* A simple command sent from Teams will purge all emails from an organization using an Office 365 compliance search
+* A simple command sent from Microsoft Teams will purge all emails from an organization using an Office 365 compliance search

 # Requirements